Meet the Team

 We have a great team of passionate poultry breeders, each with our own flocks of champion birds, providing your school with a fabulous ‘Conservation in the Classroom‘ experience.

-Deb has been a science teacher in a Specialist Science College for over 20 years, and knows what makes for an engaging experience for pupils of all ages.
+Deb has over 20 years experience teaching Science in a Specialist Science College and knows what makes for an engaging experience for pupils of all ages.

 Debs has worked alongside Adam Henson (Cotswold Farm Park/Countryfile) and Jimmy Doherty (Jimmy’s Farm), helping them with poultry conservation projects.
 We are passionate about conserving rare breeds!